jewlofthelotus/SlickQuiz-WordPress/readme.txt

 1. Create / publish quizzes via the "SlickQuizzes" option in the WordPress sidebar.
 1. To add a quiz to a post or page, place `[slickquiz id=X]` the content area, where `X` is the ID of the quiz you created.
 The ID can be found in the main SlickQuiz listing.

+= Dynamic URL Shortcode Setup =

+You may also dynamically render a quiz by setting the shortcode to `[slickquiz id=url]`.
+This will tell the plugin to look for an ID at **the end of the page URL** and select the quiz with that ID.
+Note: additional query string parameters will not interfere.

 = Text Widget Setup =

 To use the `[slickquiz id=X]` shortcode in the sidebar Text widget, add the following to yours theme's `functions.php` file.